 There’s a perfect balance between the two, and the rest of the ingredients are almost what you’d see in any basic stock (onion, carrot, celery, garlic) as shown in my image below.

-This is a Vegetarian and Vegan Chickpea Soup… but…
+This is a Vegan Chickpea Soup

 Tell them afterwards when they say they want seconds! 😉

-How to Make this Chickpea Veggie Soup?
+How to Make Creamy Chickpea Soup

 This also means it is a great soup to make at the last minute, after a long day at work when all you want is something healthy and tasty.